Solarcaskets/SolarcasketsCollection/README.md

 # SolarCaskets Collection Metadata

-This repository contains the complete metadata collection for **SolarCaskets** - a groundbreaking NFT project featuring 5,000 unique digital caskets built on the Solana blockchain using the revolutionary **Helios400 token standard**.
+This repository contains the complete metadata collection for **SolarCaskets**  a NFT project featuring 5,000 unique digital caskets built on the Solana blockchain using the revolutionary **Helios400 token standard**.

 ## What is SolarCaskets?